Tackling the root causes of displacement – strengthening host regions

 The economic inclusion of refugees and inhabitants of selected neighbouring communities in Rwanda has been improved.

-The project aims to improve the conditions for refugees in the country as a whole and in certain districts.
-The Ministry in Charge of Emergency Management is being strengthened in terms of specialist knowledge and human resources.
-This project is also creating awareness at other ministries and institutions for measures to improve the economic inclusion of refugees.
+The project aims to improve the conditions for refugees.
+The Ministry in Charge of Emergency Management (MINEMA) is being strengthened in terms of specialist knowledge and human resources.
+This project is also creating awareness at other ministries and institutions for measures to address the economic inclusion of refugees.
 In individual districts, the project helps local administrations to identify and implement measures to promote economic development in and close to refugee camps.
 Public-private dialogues with refugees and inhabitants of neighbouring communities are planned, for example.

 Additionally, the project aims to improve vocational training for young refugees and for young people in the neighbouring communities and to implement corresponding measures.
 For example, there are short training courses of between four and twelve months that adhere to the standards of the Rwandan vocational training authority.
-This approach includes career advice and educational measures, particularly in order to address knowledge gaps among refugees.
-Follow-up guidance for young people is also planned.
+This approach includes career advice and educational measures to ease the transition into employment.